 Cases introduced after the Transition period can be treated under the new inadmissibility rules on safe third countries.
 “The rules allow an inadmissibility decision to be taken on the basis of a person’s earlier presence in or connection to a safe third country, even if that particular country will not immediately agree to the persons return.”
 The guidance on inadmissibility of asylum claims explains that: “the safe countries most likely to be identified in asylum claims will be the UK’s near neighbours in the EU.
 Other EU member states, the wider EEA countries (Iceland, Liechtenstein and Norway) and Switzerland may also be identified, as may country such as the United States of America, Canada, Australia and New Zealand” (see further under Admissibility procedure).

-The Home Office finally issued guidance in November 2017 on the operation of the Dublin III Regulation, following a consultation period with key stakeholders in September 2016.
-It has been amended several times during 2020 initially to reflect changes in approach to DNA evidence, subsequently to change guidance relating to the transfer of unaccompanied children.
 As the UK is no longer part of the Dublin Regulation new guidance was issued to inform Home Office staff how to deal with the remaining requests made prior to 31 December 2020.

 The majority of requests to third countries were based on Eurodac hits, as these are objective and easy to identify for the authorities.
 If the applicant wished to be transferred out of the UK, a referral was made to the Third Country Unit (TCU) and the Home Office would not normally object.
 However, if the applicant wished to have his or her claim substantively considered in the UK, it was the obligation of the applicant or their legal representative to submit documentary evidence such as status papers, passports, asylum interview records etc. of family members, as well as representations explaining why the UK should consider the claim.